number-25/autodidacticism/Cheatsheets/Julia_base_function.md

 plotter(1:10, 2:10, trend_color="blue", intersect_color="brown")
 ```

+##### Parse a string as a number.
+If the type is an integer type, then a base
+can be specified (the default is 10).
+If the type is a floating point type, the
+string is parsed as a decimal floating point number.
+If the string does not
+contain a valid number, an error is raised. `parse(Int64, "1234")` and
+`parse(T::Type, string, base=Int)`

 ## Blocks
 Blocks allow for the grouping and compartmentalization of sets of statements, there are several kinds of blocks; begin, let, do.